-The career and technical education (CTE) that students experience today is very different from the old vocational model of a generation ago.
-Modern CTE is about preparing students for both college and a high-demand career in rapidly evolving fields such as medical science, IT or industrial technology while still providing a path for students who do not want to pursue college.
-This requires not only cutting-edge tools and curriculum, but also future-ready learning environments that are equipped for student success.
+The career and technical education (CTE) students experience today is very different from the old vocational model of a generation ago.
+Modern CTE is about preparing students for college and a high-demand career in rapidly evolving fields such as medical science, IT, or industrial technology while also providing a path for students who do not want to pursue college.
+This requires cutting-edge tools and curriculum and future ready learning environments that are equipped for student success.

 About 80 percent of high school students earn at least one CTE credit before graduating, and CTE is growing in importance.
 This isn’t surprising, given the benefits that studies have attributed to CTE instruction.

 For instance, did you know that students are more likely to graduate on time and less likely to drop out of school if they engage in CTE courses?
 One reason is that CTE helps students understand how the content they’re learning in their classes relates to their future success.
 As a result, students are less likely to disengage from school.

 There is also evidence to suggest that students who take part in CTE instruction go on to college at a higher rate and have a higher earning potential than their peers who don’t.

 Effective CTE programs share many characteristics: They help students learn within the context of real-world projects and scenarios.
 They highlight the connection between academic and technical knowledge.
 They incorporate modern equipment, technology, and materials regularly used within a career field.
 They teach technical skills and important life skills needed for 21st-century success, such as creative problem-solving, collaboration, and critical thinking.

 Modern CTE learning spaces must be carefully designed and equipped to support student success.
 Here are four keys to designing future-ready CTE classrooms that effectively enable high-quality instruction.